What’s the lowdown?

-Some coil removals can be more difficult, for example, if the threads are not easily visible, and you may need to be referred for an ultrasound scan or to a gynecologist or contraception clinic.
+Some coil removals can be more difficult, for example, if the threads are not easily visible.
+In these cases, clinicians have a very handy tool that can retrieve coil threads that have moved up into the cervix, but if this doesn’t work, you may need to be referred for an ultrasound scan or to a gynaecologist or contraception clinic.

 If you don’t want to get pregnant, you’ll need to make sure you don’t have sex or will need to use condoms for seven days before you have the Mirena coil removed.
 This is advised even if you are having the coil replaced in case there is a problem with fitting a new coil.
 If you wish to switch to another method your healthcare professional may advise you to start this before you have your coil removed.